 In the future, IPHD hopes to adopt additional villages so that our programs can have far-reaching impacts across multiple rural communities in Rajasthan.

 Saheli Community Center

 In Bhikamkor, IPHD operates the Saheli Community Center.
-The center has a library, health and education outreach office, Community Kitchen Garden and the production facility for our ethical fashion social enterprise Saheli Women.
+The center has a library, health and education outreach office, female health and helpline and the production facility for our ethical fashion social enterprise Saheli Women.